 This day tour combines stunning nature with a tremendously rich history.
 It will all come alive in front of you as you journey from location to location.

-The Golden Circle will take you to three ultra-special locations in the Southern part of Iceland.
+The Golden Circle takes you to three ultra-special locations in the south part of Iceland.

 For those who want to experience the Golden Circle then I will highly recommend this Golden Circle tour here.

 I highly enjoyed it plus it is the no.1 rated Golden Circle tour on Trip Advisor and it’s a small-group tour.